arduino/help-center-content/content/About Arduino/My Arduino Account/Create-an-Arduino-account-for-a-minor.md

 3. Enter your date of birth (DD/MM/YYYY) and click **Next**.

-4. Configure the new junior account:
+4. Configure the new account:

    * Select an avatar (optional)
    * Regenerate the randomly assigned username (optional)